catherinelee95/ErrorProneExtension/MyBugChecker/README.md

 1. Copy or move the file `ReturnPostIncDecChecker.java` containing the implementation of the checker into `error-prone\core\src\main\java\com\google\errorprone\bugpatterns` directory.
 2. Copy or move the test file `ReturnPostIncDecCheckerTest.java` into `error-prone\core\src\test\java\com\google\errorprone\bugpatterns` directory.
 3. Copy or move the two files to be tested by the checker `ReturnPostIncDecCheckerPositiveCases.java` and `ReturnPostIncDecCheckerNegativeCases.java` into error-prone\core\src\test\java\com\google\errorprone\bugpatterns\testdata directory.

+Note: If the current version of the error-prone project does not work.

 ### Option 2: Using catherinelee95/error-prone